migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L13.md

 which have not been done, Saying, '**My purpose will be established, And I will accomplish all My good pleasure**';"*

-**2. Everything will happen exactly as God planned - according to His foreknowledge**
+foreknowledge**

 **a.
 Salvation - predestination** - Romans 8:29-30